SiLab-Bonn/Embedded-System-Lab/docs/source/tdr.rst

 .. code-block:: c

-  // Outer loop: Update SPI register for a new delay value setDelay(delay++)
+  // outer loop: Update SPI register for a new delay value setDelay(delay++)

-    // Inner loop: Repeat code block below n-times while j runs from n-1 to 0.
+    // Inner loop: repeat code block below n-times while j runs from n-1 to 0.
-    TRG = 1 //   Trigger the output pulse
+    TRG = 1 //   trigger the output pulse which in return triggers the comparator

     // SAR logic
     DAC_register += (1 << j)   // set and test DAC register bits from MSB to LSB
     if (!COMP)                 // read the result of the comparator) DAC_register -= (1 << j) // DAC output larger then VIN, subtract current DAC register bit

-    // The final DAC register value after n-iterations is the digital representation of the analog input voltage. waveform[delay] = DAC_register
+    // the final DAC register value after n-iterations is the digital representation of the analog input voltage. waveform[delay] = DAC_register
     TRG = 0 // reset the trigger signal